 - Objective sector must contain at least two tanks (MBTs) of your own side

-- These tanks must have their tracks and engine intact, as well as being able to fire their weapons and move
+- These tanks must be able to fire their weapons and move (canFire and canMove)

 - These tanks must have at least 3 crewman class players of own side aboard each tank

 - These crewman class players must be alive

 *New: a line up time of 10 min is present starting from RT#19.
 During this line – up tanks are locked and only scouts, recon and anti – tank can move.

 Having enemy units present in your objective sector does not directly interfere with your winning conditions.

 RED moves a tank platoon into the RED1 objective sector.
 They have at least two operational tanks with them and each of them contain 3 crewmen aboard.
 Now the points start to add up.
 Now, in the case that for example one of the tanks in that sector gets its track or gun damaged, they lose the sector, as well as when for example a crew leaves its tank or gets killed.
 When a objective sector becomes lost/occupied, a message is shown to all players saying so.